ninal1811/something/README.md

 What is a MANUAL MERGE?
-When collaborator and owner type on the same line and one of them has to manually edit it.
+- When collaborator and owner type on the same line and one of them has to manually edit it.

+What is an AUTOMATIC MERGE?